telstrapurple/Auth0Banjo/readme.md

 ## Release process

-The `develop` branch is configured for continuous deployment.
-All pushes/merges to `develop` automatically upload an alpha release that is available in the Github package feed for this project.
+The **Continuous deployment (rc)** worfkflow is configured for continuous deployment.
+All pushes/merges to `master` automatically upload a release candidate (with an -rcNNNN suffix) that is available in the Github package feed for this project.
 These should not be considered stable.

-The `master` branch is configured for continuous delivery with candidate releases and a manual choice when to release.
-When a Release is tagged and published, it will automatically be uploaded to Nuget.
+The **Release (nuget)** workflow is triggered when a Release is created.
+The `master` branch is configured for continuous delivery with release candidatess (as above) and a manual choice when to release.
+When a Release is tagged and published, the workflow is run and will automatically uploaded the new package to Nuget.

 ## License